Sreebhargavibalijaa/sreebhargavibalijaa/README.md

 ---

 ### 🏆 **Key Achievements**
-- Optimized LLM inference latency by **40%** using vLLM at Fujitsu Research.
 - Built end-to-end MLOps pipelines with **Kubeflow**, reducing training costs by **30%**.
 - Led a computer vision project at Akdene, improving model accuracy by **15%**.